Disruptive Business Models in 2025: Who’s Winning Outside the Traditional System?

 The financial sector has witnessed perhaps the most dramatic transformation.
-Decentralized finance platforms now manage over $340 billion in assets globally, representing a 215% increase from 2023 figures.
+Decentralized finance platforms now manages over $340 billion in assets globally, representing a 215% increase from 2023 figures.
 These platforms operate with innovative regulatory approaches that challenge traditional banking's territorial limitations.

 Take Nexo Financial, which utilizes a distributed licensing model across multiple jurisdictions.
 This approach has allowed them to offer services that would be impossible under any single country's regulatory framework.
 Their customer base has expanded by 78% this year alone.